damonallison/react-test/README.md

 * `strict` and `non strict` mode.
   * You need a different mental model depending if strict mode is enabled or not.
   * Someone realized that JS needed to be controlled, introduced strict mode.
+  * ES6 will always apply `use strict` in classes, making it difficult to reason about when strict mode is on/off.

 * The meta-programming.
   * Calling functions with `call`, `apply`, and `bind`.